Berita: MELAKA MULLS FIRST SOLAR VALLEY IN MALAYSIA

 MELAKA, Malaysia, May 28, 2010 (AsiaPulse via COMTEX) --The government of the southern Malaysian state of Melaka is proposing to create a "solar valley", the first of its kind in the country, at the Rembia Industrial Estate to develop green technology initiatives.

-"Melaka World Solar Valley", the project will be undertaken in collaboration with the Alor Gajah Municipal Council, said Chief Minister Mohd Ali Rustam.
+To be called "Melaka World Solar Valley", the project will be undertaken in collaboration with the Alor Gajah Municipal Council, said Chief Minister Mohd Ali Rustam.

 Besides using solar energy to generate electricity, the 7,248.43 ha valley will also be involved in producing solar panels for export, he said.